Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 We are now in a position to explore the near-EVH limit.
 This limit is implemented via the following scalings

 together with the coordinate transformation \eqref{eq:EVH-singu-coordinate} such that the range \eqref{eq:def-domainyz-AdS6} is preserved.
-The scaling between $a$ and $\epsilon$ was enlightened as possible generalizations of the near-EVH limits in the AdS$_5$ black hole counterparts \cite{Goldstein:2019gpz}. $q^{(3)}$ has to be chosen to guarantee the existence of the extremal horizon, where the temperature vanishes.
+The scaling between $a$ and $\epsilon$ was enlightened as possible generalizations of the near-EVH limits in the AdS$_5$ black hole counterparts \cite{Goldstein:2019gpz}.
+The $q^{(3)}$ has to be chosen to guarantee the existence of the extremal horizon, where the temperature vanishes.
+In order to see this, we introduce the $\epsilon^3$ order perturbation of radial coordinate in \eqref{eq:near-EVH-AdS6-cond-1}.
 The temperature $T$ does not vanish at the order $\epsilon$ for generic values of $q^{(3)}$, which results in $S\sim T^2$ scaling relations: